 If you don’t have a sewing machine, fear not!
 House Beautiful has a great guide for No Sew Curtains!

 Create a box cushion for a window seat, nook or to use as a floor pillow.
-Domino and Design Sponge have easy to follow and inspiring tutorials for this project!
+Domino has an easy to follow and inspiring tutorial for this project!
 For the nook above we created a cushion with our Quill fabric.

 French Tufted Mattress How-To from Domino